 l Comfortable seats: Cruiser seats are usually spacious, and the seat cushions are relatively soft, with the aim of providing better support and cushioning, reducing fatigue during long rides.

-l Relatively gentle handling: Compared to road bikes that require constant physical tension to cope with road conditions, cruise bikes have lower requirements for body control and are more relaxed to ride.
+l Relatively gentle handling: Compared to road bikes that require constant physical tension to navigate terrain, cruiser bikes are highly forgiving.
+They demand less body control, allowing you to simply relax and pedal.

 1.Personal factors and cycling habits:

-l Health and Core Strength: If you already have waist problems, any prolonged activity that maintains posture may exacerbate discomfort.
+l Lack of Core Strength: If you already have waist problems, any prolonged activity that maintains posture may exacerbate discomfort.
 In addition, if the core muscle groups (abdominal and back muscles) lack strength, the body is difficult to stabilize during cycling, and over time, the back is prone to fatigue and pain.

-l Cycling intensity and duration: Sudden, prolonged, or high-intensity cycling can cause muscle and joint strain if the body does not adapt.
+l Riding Beyond Your Limits: Sudden, prolonged, or high-intensity cycling can cause muscle and joint strain if the body does not adapt.
 Even if the posture is comfortable and remains motionless for a long time, the body will still protest.
 During cycling, it is necessary to adjust posture in a timely manner to allow muscles to take turns resting.

 Once the possible cause is identified, the next step is to find the correct solution.
 And often, the first key step is to choose a suitable bicycle!
 Don't randomly choose a leisure bike; finding the one that truly suits you is the most important thing.